wcx0206/astro-dracula-blog/src/content/posts/en/simple-github-tutorial.md

 updated: 2024-11-12 08:58:00
 ---

-I posted a [tutorial](/posts/simple-git-tutorial) of Git.
-But it got a bit confused about using Git and using GitHub together.
-I am posting this new tutorial to draw a line and make things clear.
+I wrote a tutorial on Git (/posts/simple-git-tutorial).
+In this post, I'd like to introduce the platform that is indispensable when it comes to Git: GitHub.

 <!--more-->

+As mentioned in the article about Git, GitHub is a platform for hosting remote Git repositories.
+Think of it simply, but loosely, as a little cloud drive that you can use to sync (upload, download) your code and communicate with other developers.

 > [!Note]
-> If you run into any problems, it's highly recommended that you check out [Github Docs](https://docs.github.com/), Google it or ask an AI agent.
+> If you encounter any problems, I recommend that you check [Github Docs](https://docs.github.com/), use a search engine, or ask an AI assistant.
+Alternatively, you can contact me at [email](mailto:i@blocklune.cc).

 ## Creating a Github Account